Hendrix Lapierre still has a lot to learn. He has found a mentor in T.J. Oshie.

 As Lapierre continues to learn from Oshie, there is a group of kids learning from him, too.

-Lapierre grew up in Gatineau, Quebec, a community about 600 miles from Washington, where he is seen as a role model, according to Gregoire Meguerditchian, the vice president of Lapierre’s minor hockey association.
-Meguerditchian said it was evident early on that Lapierre had the skills to take him to the league.
+Lapierre grew up in Gatineau, Quebec, a community near Ottawa where he is seen as a role model, said Gregoire Meguerditchian, the vice president of Lapierre’s minor hockey association.
+Meguerditchian said it was evident early on that Lapierre had the skills to get to the NHL.
 He was never a showoff, though.

-As Lapierre grew up and started to play competitively and at the junior level, kids would run up to him before and after games, wanting to take pictures with him whenever he would come back to the region.
+As Lapierre started to play at the junior level, kids would run up to him before and after games, wanting to take pictures with him whenever he would come back to the region.

 “Hendrix kept a lot of roots with his friends here, playing tennis in the offseason, [and in the] winter they went on the lake to play ice hockey,” said Meguerditchian, whose son is close friends with Lapierre.
 “There’s a lot of recent good memories with the kids here in the regional community.”

-Lapierre takes time to help the youth in the community.
-Two days before he left for Washington, he practiced twice in Gatineau with the team of his midget AAA coach.
-He tried to save his energy ahead of Washington training camp, but to no one’s surprise, he went full speed.
+Lapierre takes time to help the Gatineau youth.
+Two days before he left for Washington, he practiced twice with the team of his Midget AAA coach.
+He was trying to save his energy ahead of Capitals training camp, but to no one’s surprise he went full speed.

-“When other players look at him, they will see how much he loves the game, how passionate he is,” said Martin Lafleur, Lapierre’s midget AAA coach.
+“When other players look at him, they will see how much he loves the game, how passionate he is,” said Martin Lafleur, Lapierre’s Midget AAA coach.
 “He’s the first one on the ice.
 It’s contagious, that happiness and love for the game.
 It’s so impressive.”

-Lapierre’s breakout game Wednesday did come with some asterisks.
+Lapierre’s breakout game Wednesday did come with some caveats.

-The rookie won the starting third-line center job with Nicklas Backstrom on long-term injured reserve to start the season.
-When Backstrom returns, it seems likely there will be no room for Lapierre.
-But for now, Lapierre plans on relishing in the moment, finally achieving his NHL dream.
+The rookie won the third-line center job with Nicklas Backstrom on long-term injured reserve to start the season.
+When Backstrom returns — he will be sidelined for at least 10 games — there may not be room in the lineup for Lapierre, meaning he might be heading back to his Quebec Major Junior Hockey League team.
+For now, Lapierre plans on relishing the moment.

-“I was just super-excited for him,” said Oshie, who called Lapierre “just an all-around good kid to be around.”
+“I was just super excited for him,” said Oshie, who called Lapierre “just an all-around good kid to be around.”

 Read more from The Post: